tcal-x/tcal-x.github.io/_posts/2021-01-23-Fomu-Donut.md

 So here was a recipe, a one-liner, to build a "normal" LiteX on Fomu --- two options in fact, one with the usual default VexRiscv core, and the other with the tiny serial SERV core.

 I made a fresh LiteX checkout in a new virtual environment and tried the recipes.
 The build worked...the flash worked....now to connect!
-I connected using lxterm, and saw the start of the LiteX banner...but then a hang...oh wait, it was just a pause to calculate the CRC.
+I connected using `lxterm /dev/ttyACM0`, and saw the start of the LiteX banner...but then a hang...oh wait, it was just a pause to calculate the CRC.
 Then the rest of the banner, and the green `litex>` prompt.
 It worked!

 # Donuts